tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ### UDS

-Threat: Leaking.
+Threat: Leaking or changing to known value.

 Mitigations:

-- The UDS is part of the bitstream, locked down within the NVCM in the FPGA chip.
+- The UDS is part of the bitstream, locked down within the NVCM in the FPGA chip and can't be read or changed after locking.

   The data in NVCM shouldn't be visible on X-ray and isn't visible with microscopes.

 - The hardware design allows only one read of the entire UDS once per power-cycle, meant to be done by the firmware.